nameko/nameko/docs/testing.rst

 Nameko's conventions are designed to make testing as easy as possible.
 Services are likely to be small and single-purpose, and dependency injection makes it simple to replace and isolate pieces of functionality.

+The examples below use `pytest <http://pytest.org/latest/>`_, which is what nameko's own test suite uses, but the helpers are test framework agnostic.

 Unit Testing
 ------------